ThanGerlek/softwaredesign/tas/tas.md

 Normal Hours

-**Bold means class hours.** Some or all TAs may be in class.
+_Italic means class hours._ Some or all TAs may be in class.
 Sometimes, someone will still be in the lab, but this is not guaranteed.

 **_Bold and italic means unavailable._**